Oneida Nation of Wisconsin: History

-The Oneida Nation is an Indigenous Iroquoian-speaking nation, whose ancestors came from what is now central-western New York.
-They became one of the original Five Nations of the powerful Iroquois Confederacy.
-Although many Oneida of what was called the Christian Party had allied with the rebels during the American Revolutionary War, afterward the tribe was under pressure to cede lands in New York to the new federal government.
-Their territory was encroached on by European-American settlers and the people suffered from harassment by settlers who did not distinguish between former allies and enemies (four of the six Iroquois nations had been allied with the British).
-Many began to relocate from New York in the 1820s and 1830s to Wisconsin, where they were offered land.
+The Oneida Nation is Indigenous Iroquoian-speaking nation who relocated to northeastern Wisconsin in 1822 when the state of New York claimed Oneida land and forced the tribe to relocate elsewhere.
+Some members of the nation remained in upstate New York, a second group moved to Ontario, Canada and the third and largest contingency relocated to what is now eastern Outagamie and western Brown County.
+The Oneida Nation were one of six nations of the Haudenosaunee (Iroquois) Confederacy.

 By a treaty in 1838, the Oneida accepted a reservation, and chief Patrick James Brault negotiated to ensure that the land was to be held communally by the tribe.
 Oneida activists from Wisconsin and New York such as Laura Cornelius Kellogg (1880-1947) would make continual efforts to uphold Indian land claims.

 20th century

 Great Depression

-During the Great Depression, the Works Progress Administration organized the Federal Writers Project, which produced state guides and also helped preserve much of Oneida culture.
+During the Great Depression, the Works Progress Administration organized the Federal Writers' Project, which produced state guides and also helped preserve much of Oneida culture.
 Its Oneida Language and Folklore Project gathered hundreds of stories and material about their culture.